ChillFish8/flisk/README.md

 # flisk
-A lightweight wrapper for flask
+A lightweight wrapper for flask that support full url type hinting and automatic context parsing.

 ## What is flisk?
 - flisk is a decorator system designed to make url routing across files easier and cleaner.